 Q: Can I kayak the Oconee River?

 A: Yes.
 The boat ramp at the Oconee River Greenway as well as Renaissance Park at the Central State Campus are both open.
 If you need to rent a kayak Oconee Outfitters and Mac's Yaks are offering kayak trips for groups smaller than 10 persons, and interaction and sanitation protocols will be discussed at the time of booking.
+Krazy Dave's offers rents kayaks and tubes.
 Delivery will continue to be available for rental items.

 Q: Can I go walking, biking or hiking?

 A: Yes.
-Bartram Forest, the Oconee River Greenway, Lockerly Arboretumand Selma Erwin remain open and available resources for those looking to enjoy the great outdoors in Milledgeville.
-If you choose to enjoy these spaces, we remind you to act responsibly and establish a minimum of 6 ft. of space separation when encountering other individuals and to gather in groups of no more than 10.
+Bartram Forest, the Oconee River Greenway, Lockerly Arboretum and Selma Erwin remain open and available resources for those looking to enjoy the great outdoors in Milledgeville.
+If you choose to enjoy these spaces, we remind you to act responsibly and establish a minimum of 6 ft. of space separation when encountering other individuals.